volume-trader/QuantowerKB/analytics-panels/time-and-sales.md

 ### General settings

-The basic settings in Time & Sales are similar to the parameters of most panels in Quantower — full flexibility in color settings, fonts, columns visibility, data position relative to the column, etc.&#x20;
+The basic settings in Time & Sales are similar to the parameters of most panels in VT-Terminal — full flexibility in color settings, fonts, columns visibility, data position relative to the column, etc.&#x20;

 ![Time & Sales settings in Quantower](../.gitbook/assets/time\_sales-settings.png)